 Complex sentences packed with long, difficult words can lead to people tuning out and missing key messages.
 Your style guide should give direction on message readability.
 How long should each sentence or paragraph be?
 How can you reduce complexity with plain language instead of jargon?

-The Flesch reading ease score measures the readability of any text using the average sentence length and number of syllables in each word.
+The Flesch reading ease score measures the readability of any text.
+It uses the average sentence length and number of syllables in each word.
 It assesses the text and offers a score between 1 and 100, with 100 being the highest readability score.
-Using this test is a great way to minimize the complexity of your copy, ensuring you get your message across clearly.
+This is a great way to minimize the complexity of your copy, ensuring you get your message across clearly.

 Voice and tone

 Your style guide should offer guidance on how you speak to your audience.
 Whether that’s your customers, suppliers or workforce.
 Is your tone helpful, friendly, educational or matter-of-fact?
 Do you avoid jargon altogether or explain particular references in plain language?
 Have you made it clear that writers should use only the active voice, never passive?
 Should you have the same tone across all platforms?

 There are a number of style guides that have stood the test of time and are generally recognized as definitive in their specific field.
 The Associated Press (AP) style guide is arguably the go-to guide for news writing.
 But its influence on writing, in general, is far-reaching.
 MLA Style focuses on scholarly or academic writing.
 The Chicago Manual of Style is most commonly used for historical writing.
 The American Psychological Association (APA) style is generally used in the social sciences area.

 Here are five standout organizational style guides, each with a distinctive approach to fostering consistent communications and brand voice.